telekrex/colorbase/README.md

 ## How to Use
 Simply run the script or executable.
 It will display colors in fullscreen, starting with white.
 Press ENTER to cycle through colors, press ESC to quit.

-## Credits
-Written by telekrex.
-Please direct any suggestions, questions, or suspected security vulnerabilities to telekrex@gmail.com.